socketlabs/socketlabs-python/CONTRIBUTING.md

 - Create a personal fork of the project on Github.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.
 - Create a new branch to work on!
-Branch from `master`.
+Branch from `main`.
 - Implement/fix your feature, comment your code.
 - Write or adapt tests as needed.
 - Add or change the documentation as needed.